-A friendship group has been formed for people who are retired and for those who aren’t able to get out to meet people as regularly as they would like.
-The next get together will be for afternoon tea on Monday 20th May in the Wicklow Methodist Hall.
+The next get together will be for afternoon tea on Monday 21st October at 3pm in the Wicklow Methodist Hall.
 All welcome!
 Further information available from Linda Walsh: 086 8228378.